aranciokov/aranciokov.github.io/_pages/frontpage.md

   </li>
   <li><em>Invited speaker or lecturer</em>:
     <ul>
+      <li>"Artificial intelligence and data mining methods in ecology" lecturer for PhD course at ITINERIS summer school (2025), </li>
       <li>"Text-to-Metaverse Retrieval: A New Frontier in Search" at AI-DLDA summer school (2024), </li>
       <li>"Deep Learning for Multimedia understanding" at University of Udine (2023), </li>
       <li>"Data-driven approaches for the Remaining Useful Life Estimation problem" at University of Bolzano (2022), </li>